 Derived from the root budh, ‘to wake,’ [Buddha] means one who knows in the sense of having become one with the highest objects of knowledge, Supreme Truth.
 (C. Humphreys, Popular Dictionary of Buddhism 48-49.)

 “Here someone—in things never heard before—understands by himself the truth and therein attains omniscience and mastery in the powers.
-Such a one is called a universal Buddha, an Enlightened One.”
-(Pug.
-29)
+Such a one is called a universal Awakened One [Buddha], an Enlightened One.”
+(Puggalapannatti 29)

 Buddhism is the quintessential gnostic-encratite religion.
 It preceded Christianity by over five centuries.
 In Buddhism the goal is to achieve understanding of life while renouncing pleasure.
 Buddhism reached the West most obviously in the mid third century BCE, when the Indian emperor Ashoka the Great sent missionaries (no doubt with considerable pomp) to Emperor Ptolemy II in Alexandria as well as to other Western cities.
 Ptolemy II, incidentally, was a great patron of the Alexandria library.
 It is virtually certain that Buddhist sutras were in that library and available to cognoscenti from c.
 250 BCE onwards.
 This significant communication between East and West followed the composition of the Septuagint yet preceded the writing of the Dead Sea Scriptures and the incipience of the Therapeutae.

-In the New Testament, of course, we also find eloquent evidence for the theology of “watching” in the sense of being “usleeping, awake, understanding” (Bodhi).
-We have looked at the Parable of the Ten Maidens (Mt 25:1 ff)—those maidens who has sufficient “oil” in their lamps were able to watch.
-They were present when the “bridegroom” arrived at the time least expected, that is, at midnight:
+In the New Testament, of course, we also find eloquent evidence for the theology of “watching” in the sense of being “unsleeping, awake, understanding” (Bodhi).
+We have looked at the Parable of the Ten Maidens (Mt 25:1 ff)—those maidens who had sufficient “oil” in their lamps were able to watch.
+Thus, they were present and awake (= alert, knowing, full of gnosis) when the “bridegroom” arrived at the time least expected, that is, at midnight:

 “Watch therefore, for you do not know when the master of the house will come—in the evening, or at midnight, or at cockcrow, or in the morning—lest he come suddenly and find you asleep.
 And what I say to you I say to all: Watch.”
 (Mk 13:35-37).